If you have been diagnosed

 Rate the Effectiveness of your Treatment

-Ankylosing Spondylitis is one of the Inflammatory Diseases of Immune Dysregulation or (IDID).
-More information on Ankylosing Spondylitis and the HLA-B27 gene is found here.
+Ankylosing Spondylitis is one of the Immune Mediated Inflammatory Diseases or (IMID).
+More information on Ankylosing Spondylitis is found here.
 The Study of inflammation offers

 a wealth of opportunities for impacting biomedical research and health